digdilem/taskpony/README.md

 - **P** rivate - Your data stays with you.
 No cloud, no telemetry, no external dependencies.
 We can't sell your data if we don't have your data.
 - **O** pen - Export tasks to CSV, PDF, clipboard, or print cleanly.
 - **N** o clutter - A focused interface that shows only what you actually need.
 - **Y** ours - Free to use and always will be.
-No commercial edition, no hosted version
+No commercial edition, no hosted version.

 | Desktop View                                                | Mobile View                                      |